- About

 About Phoenix/Mays Upward Bound Program

-• Expectations
+Expectations

 Program Expectations

 Students and staff of the Upward Bound Program believe that motivation is the prerequisite for learning.
 Consequently, Upward Bound doesn’t just teach to, but instead “turns on” students to the real world.
 Upward Bound uses each student’s personal strengths with the hope that each student will discover the values of education and themselves.
 The Upward Bound Program encourages participants in a highly motivational, experiential curriculum promoting cross-cultural understanding and global awareness by applying intensive language development, computer technology, visual art, and social science instruction.
-The summer non-residential component will provide a nurturing learning environment that stresses a holistic concern for the students’ social, emotional, intellectual, and spiritual well-being.
+The academic and summer residential component will provide a nurturing learning environment that stresses a holistic concern for the students’ social, emotional, intellectual, and spiritual well-being.

 Curriculum